murning/facing-the-music/README.md

 An activity diagram of the rotation algorithm is shown below.
 This illustrates how successive predictions can be used to determine which of the two possible directions the source is emanating from.
+The python implementation of this algorithm can be seen in [simulation.py](./src/simulation/simulation.py)

 <p align="center">
   <img src=./images/rotationmodel_diagram.png width="500">